eddiesTime/sme_app/raw_documentation.md

 That part covers the part about state in Flutter.
 The next part will include how Flutter reacts to state changes internally.

-## How does Flutter React to State Changes?
+## How Does Flutter React to State Changes?

 Contents of the Section